-Enrollment Term International Application Deadlines (Date by which the applicant must submit his/her application.)
-Academic Acceptance Deadlines (Date by which the acceptance decision must be made by the school.)
-I-20 Issuance Deadlines (Date by which all applicants must submit all documents required for the I-20.)
-Fall Semester Overseas/Initial Attendance Students Feb 15 Mar 15 Apr 15 Immigration Transfer/COL Students Apr 15 (F-1 students who are transferring to Regent (or 2 months prior to from another U.S. institution or students who the expiration date of are changing their degree levels at Regent) the applicant's current immigration status,
+Enrollment Term International Application Deadlines I-20 Issuance Deadlines (Date by which the applicant must submit his/her application and all required Admissions documents) (Date by which all applicants must submit all documents required for the I-20) Fall Semester Overseas/Initial Attendance Students February 15 April 1 Immigration Transfer Students/ Regent COL March 15 May 15 (F-1 students who are transferring from another U.S. institution or students who are changing their degree levels at Regent.) current I-20 must be valid Spring Semester Overseas/Initial Attendance Students June 15 August 1 Immigration Transfer Students/ Regent COL July 15 September 1 (F-1 students who are transferring from another U.S. institution or students who are changing their degree levels at Regent.) current I-20 must be valid